simonmichael/hledger_site/src/install.md

 But as of 2026-06 this method cannot be relied on, and should be avoided.
 Instead, get a copy of the hledger source and build from there, as described below.
-This will work around current ecosystem breakages and avoid some dependency-related hledger bugs.
+This will work around current ecosystem breakages and avoid some dependency-related bugs.

 ### On Mac